 I always liked the non-conventional path

-When people were getting regular jobs in high school I started an online business that brought in $50,000 before I turned 20.
+In high school I created an affiliate website that brought in $50,000 before I turned 20.

-When it was time to get an internship, instead of standing in long lines at the career fair handing out my resume to apathetic recruiters, I targeted only one company.
+When it was time to get an internship, instead of standing in long lines at the career fair, I targeted one company.

-I researched them, created a video they could use, and stood out from the competition by providing them value when everyone else only offered their well-crafted resumes.
+I created a custom marketing video for them and stood out from the competition by providing value when everyone else only offered their well-crafted resumes.

-I don't say this to brag because compared to many, my accomplishments are not that impressive.
-I didn't create some life-saving drug, build the next Facebook, get into the NBA, or create a $100k/mo lifestyle business (yet).
+I don't say this to brag because my accomplishments are not that impressive.
+I didn't create a life-saving drug, build the next Facebook, or create a $100k/mo lifestyle business (yet).